 What happens after my Tier One application is complete?

 We will review your application for admission to confirm that it is complete and that you meet University admissions criteria.
 A committee made up of University faculty and staff will then evaluate your scholarship application using a standardized rubric.
-Top-scoring applicants will be invited to participate in an on-campus interview.
-Applicants who have been selected to participate in the on-campus interviews will be notified by December 8, 2017.

 I have been offered an Academic Excellence Scholarship.
 Does this affect my eligibility for the Tier One Scholarship?